dogsheep/dogsheep-photos/README.md

 The command will only upload photos that have not yet been uploaded, based on their sha256 hash.

 To see what the command would do without uploading any files, use the `--dry-run` option.

+## Importing Apple Photos metadata

+The `apple-photos` command can be run _after_ the `upload` command to import metadata from your Apple Photos library.

+    $ photo-to-sqlite apple-photos photos.db

+Imported metadata includes places, people, albums, quality scores and machine learning labels for the photo contents.